 Tracking down REIN faults can prove tricky, and quite often it is down to us the user to diagnose these faults.
-Whilst BT special faults do have sophisticated equipment to help track down this type of fault, it should be remembered that this type of fault isn't always within BTs remit as it is outside their control.
+Whilst BT special faults do have sophisticated equipment to help track down this type of fault, it should be remembered that REIN faults aren't always within BT's remit as it is outside their control.

 REIN faults are also more common outside of working hours when more people are at home, turning on and utilising electrical equipment etc.

 Most cases are found by careful observations of conditions on their line by careful monitoring of what times the line deteriorates and trying to tie this up with the timing of power sources being switched on.

 Monitoring your SNR margin from your router linestats should provide extremely helpful insight as to when these problems occur.
 See below for some tools to aid SNR monitoring.